 NSW, VIC, QLD white cards – virtual classroom

 Express Online Training has been approved to provide white card by virtual classroom to states such as White Card NSW, White Card VIC, and White Card QLD.
 With these Express Online Training white card courses, you can complete the course in the comfort of your own home.

 WA & TAS white cards – online at any time

 We provide online options at any time for the White Card WA and White Card TAS.
 Like all of our online courses, our online white cards can be completed at your own pace, using your computer, tablet, or smartphone.
-We can provide you with a same-day certificate, and don’t ask for Statutory Declaration forms.
+We can provide you with a certificate issued same day you pass, and don’t ask for Statutory Declaration forms.
 We also provide 7-day, locally-based support, allowing you to get your questions answered quickly.

 SA, NT, ACT, white cards – face-to-face learning

 In South Australia, the Northern Territory, and the Australian Capital Territory, white card courses must be completed through face-to-face learning.
 As such, Express Online Training does not provide online learning options for these courses.
 However, we do have an in-built search function for finding face-to-face white card courses close to you.
 Simply enter in your postcode, and we’ll find a course provider nearby that offers the course.